alicechoi/tipsCalc/README.md

 Submitted by: Alice Choi

-Time spent: 4 hours spent in total
+Time spent: 4 hours spent in total (in programming)

 ## User Stories